KarabulutYasin/Java_Aufgaben/Aufgaben/src/main/java/de/month_1/fundamentals/day_15/Inheritance/Task.md

-# Vererbungsaufgaben
+# Inheritance Tasks

-## In dieser Aufgabe ist die abstrakte Klasse Tier vorgegeben.
-Versuche diese nachzuvollziehen und löse die folgenden Aufgaben.
+## In this task, the abstract class Animal is given.
+Try to understand it and solve the following tasks.

-* ### Erstelle ein Interface "KannFliegen" mit der Methode "fliegen()" die ein String zurückgibt.
+* ### Create an interface "CanFly" with the method "fly()" that returns a String.
-* ### Erstelle die Klassen "Hund" und "Vogel"
+* ### Create the classes "Dog" and "Bird"
-* ### Implementiere und Erbe in den jeweiligen klassen so das es sinnvoll sind.
+* ### Implement and inherit in the respective classes so that it makes sense.
-* ### Überschreibe die Methode "lautMachen()" und "fliegen()" in den jeweiligen Klassen so das es sinnvoll ist.
+* ### Override the method "makeSound()" and "fly()" in the respective classes so that it makes sense.